kotl/SeaShell/FIREBASE_HOSTING.md

-To initialize and make your first deployment of Firebase Hosting, simply run this command and follow instructions.
+To initialize and make your first deployment of Firebase Hosting, simply run `./init_firebase_hosting.sh` and follow instructions.

-`bash ~/SeaShell/init_firebase_hosting.sh`

 It guides you through the following steps:
 - Creates directory with the same name as your selected Firebase Project Id